 An old technology, at least in terms of LCD display, Twisted Nematic is the type of panel usually found on budget monitors.
 This doesn’t mean they are necessarily inferior to other types, there are many very good TN monitors available.

-TN monitors do suffer from poor viewing angles.
-If you are looking at the screen directly head on you won’t notice an issue if, however, there is a slight angle, such as in a multiple monitor set up or slightly off-set viewing position, there will be a drop in image quality.
+TN monitors do suffer from the problem of poor viewing angles.
+If you’re looking at the screen directly head on you won’t notice an issue.
+But if, however, there is a slight angle, such as in a multiple monitor set up or slightly off-set viewing position, there will be a drop in image quality for you.

 The biggest advantage which TN panels hold over other technologies is speed.
 They are very fast and also respond quicker to user input which makes them ideal for gaming.